-- ▷ If an accident occurs as a result of these instructions not being observed, the manufacturer will not be responsible for damages caused. - ▷ The safety measures stipulated in chapter 2 have to be observed. - ▶ If a reversing camera is installed in the vehicle, the camera is automatically switched on when driving in reverse gear.
+- ▷ If an accident occurs as a result of these instructions not being observed, the manufacturer will not be responsible for damages caused. - ▶ If a reversing camera is installed in the vehicle, the camera is automatically switched on when driving in reverse gear.